COLLS003/nile_live/README.md

 # nile_live
-a nile live version for users to test out
+a nile live version for users to test out via https rest endpoints